opencontrol/website/docs/event2016.md

 # Agenda
 ___

 The entire day of events will be virtual via [Zoom.us](https://zoom.us/meeting/register/395a70acf379371a66858a512be5123a) to grow our community.
+All times are in Eastern Time.

 ### Welcome
 10:00 AM - 10:05 AM (Greg Elin, GovReady)